deliton/idt/README.md

 user@admin:~$ idt split
 ```

 Now you must choose a train/valid proportion.
-In this example I've choosen that 70% of the images will be reserved for training, while the rest will be reserved to validation:
+In this example I've chosen that 70% of the images will be reserved for training, while the rest will be reserved for validation:

 ```console
 Choose the desired proportion of images of each class to be distributed in train/valid folders.